 open/close all folders

-- Han Solo is in debt to Jabba the Hutt due to jettisoning a shipment of spice he was supposed to be transporting for him to keep it from being seized by The Empire.
+- A New Hope: Han Solo is in debt to Jabba the Hutt due to jettisoning a shipment of spice he was supposed to be transporting for him to keep it from being seized by The Empire.
 His spice was apparently some kind of drug.
 There's also mention of the spice mines of Kessel.
-Possibly inspired from Dune.
+Possibly inspired by Dune.

 - Dune, the Trope Maker.
 Spice is produced only by the sandworms of Arrakis, making the planet the most strategically important planet in the galaxy.
 The spice gives various psychic organizations their abilities, and allows (safe* ) use of the setting's manual FTL travel.
-Since it also extends life somewhat, nearly the entire ruling class is addicted to it (often consumed as flavouring — the taste is described as somewhat similar to cinnamon).
+Since it also extends life somewhat, nearly the entire ruling class is addicted to it (often consumed as flavoring — the taste is described as somewhat similar to cinnamon).
 And withdrawal is fatal.
 Painfully.
 Critics generally see the spice as a metaphor for oil, making the Fremen Space Arabs.

 - The second volume of the Space Captain Smith series is a Dune parody with tea instead of melange.

 - In Poul Anderson's Polesotechnic League stories, Nicolas van Rijn heads the Solar Spice and Liquors Company.
 Of course, Old Nick has his pudgy (but very strong) fingers in a lot of other profitable endeavors, as well.

-- Star Wars Expanded Universe.
-Several versions of spice exist, and many, but by no means all, are mined.
+- Star Wars Legends: Several versions of spice exist, and many, but by no means all, are mined.
 The most expensive and worst is the "glitterstim" Han was running for Jabba.
 It's a drug from Kessel that makes people both high and (in concentration) mildly telepathic, as well as paranoid and twitchy.
 "Glit biters" is an in-universe term for people who take the pure form.